Common Counselling Therapies Your Clinical Psychologist May Use

 Enhanced cognitive behaviour therapy

-Your psychologist might use: Schema therapy
+Your psychologist might use Schema therapy.

 Our area of service and how to contact us